Tavallayi/tavallayi.github.io/docs/index.markdown

 ## Miscellaneous achievements
 * Appreciated by CTO of Real Estate Registration Organization of Iran in spring 2017 & 2018
-* Sample employee at Saman Parallel Processing in 2008
+* Most recognized employee at Saman Parallel Processing in 2008

 ## Hobbies
 * Swimming, Mountaineering